AMDRAS Advanced Mediator Practicum Course| Mediation Institute

 • One facilitative mediation case study (de-identified) presented to the group.

-• Reflective practice journal (800–1000 words).
+• Reflective practice journal (800–1000 words), prepared after the workshop.

 Learning objectives